State and Local Cybersecurity Grant Program

 The program is available for government agencies, which include counties, municipalities, local public authorities, school districts, special districts, intrastate districts, councils of government, regional or interstate government entities, agencies or instrumentalities of a local government, authorized tribal governments and organizations, rural communities, unincorporated towns or villages, and other public entities.

-Cost share waivers were approved for FFY22 and FFY23 funding cycles.
-The FFY24 and FFY25 cost shares of 30% and 40% remain.
+Federal cost share waivers were approved for FFY22 and FFY23 funding cycles.
+The FFY24 30% cost share and FFY25 40% cost share requirements remain.

 How can my organization apply?